tardate/LittleArduinoProjects/playground/ATmegaISPShield/README.md

 This project puts a 28-pin DIP socket on a protoboard that can plug into an Arduino as a custom daughter-board/shield.
 The board also includes:
 * 16MHz crystal
 * reset pull-up resistor
-* LEDs with resistors on MOSI,MISO, and SCK pins
+* LEDs with resistors on MOSI, MISO, and SCK pins
 * breakout sockets for all pins on the ATmega chip

 The LEDs on the shield will indicated activity during programming.
 They can also be used for test sketches (the LEDs correspond to digital pins 11, 12 and 13).
 The [ATmegaISPShield.ino](./ATmegaISPShield.ino) sketch included here is a simple variant of the Blink sketch that flashes all the LEDs, and can be used for testing the programmer.

 ### How to Use the Shield